Annual Accounts vs. Annual Returns:

 Annual Accounts

 Annual accounts are a detailed report of your company’s financial activities over the year.
 They help HMRC assess your tax obligations and give stakeholders a clear picture of your financial health.
-This annual report and accounts is essential for maintaining transparency and trust.
+This annual report and accounts are essential for maintaining transparency and trust.

 Basic Requirements for HMRC